-The proposed public street alignment is located within an area which is primarily planned for urban residential and regional business park uses.
-Most properties to the south and east remain in the unincorporated area of Fresno County and are used for agricultural purposes and have been sparsely developed with rural single family residences.
-Properties located along the north and west sides of the proposed super arterial street alignment have been developed with low density residential, used for agricultural purposes, or are being currently developed into residential housing.
-Properties to the east of the proposed super arterial street intersection with East Butler Avenue have been developed with a light industrial park.
+The proposed public street alignment is located within an area which is planned for urban residential uses but which primarily remains in the unincorporated area of Fresno County.
+Properties located along the north, south and east sides of the proposed super arterial roadway alignment continue to be utilized for primarily rural residential and agricultural purposes and have been sparsely developed with rural single-family residences.
+Properties to the north of the proposed arterial roadway intersection with East Clinton Avenue have been developed with a rural residences.
+Properties to the east and west of the North Temperance Avenue alignment are developed as ranchettes interspersed with small agricultural parcels.

 No identified or designated public or scenic vistas will be obstructed by the proposed project and no scenic resources will be damaged or removed.
-The proposed OPLs will identify ultimate public street rights-of-way for the planned South Temperance Avenue alignment for the super arterial segment designated on the Fresno General Plan between East Jensen Avenue and the on- and off-ramps of Freeway 180.
-Aside from future lighting and tree planting within the proposed rights-of-way, future construction of the super arterial street segment will not result in vertical development with potential to obstruct views.
-Furthermore, as properties to the west and east of the proposed alignment are designated and utilized for residential purposes, the future roadway will not create visual obstructions for sensitive uses.
+The proposed OPLs will identify ultimate public street rights-of-way for the planned North Temperance Avenue alignment, situated between State Route 180 and East Clinton Avenue.
+Aside from future lighting and tree planting within the proposed rights-of-way, future construction of the major street segment will not result in vertical development with potential to obstruct views.
+Furthermore, as properties to the east and west of the proposed arterial alignment are utilized for low and medium density residential, elementary school and general commercial uses, the future roadway will not create visual obstructions for sensitive uses.

-With consideration to the relatively flat topography of the subject and adjacent properties, existing agricultural operations occurring in the project area, and the poor air quality that reduces existing views within the project area as a whole, a less than significant impact will result to views of highly valued features such as the Sierra Nevada foothills from future development on and in the vicinity of the subject property.
+With consideration to the relatively flat topography of the subject and adjacent properties, existing agricultural operations occurring in the project area, and the poor air quality that reduces existing views within the project area as a whole, a less than significant impact will result to views of highly valued features such as the Sierra

+Nevada foothills from future development on and in the vicinity of the subject property.

-Future development of the site will create a new source of substantial light or glare in the area.
-The designated super arterial street segment is located primarily within the City which has not yet been developed, but is planned for future urban development in a manner which is consistent with the Fresno General Plan.
-Furthermore, the segment of South Temperance Avenue, for which OPLs are proposed, is a super arterial street designated in the circulation element of the Fresno General Plan.
+Future development of the site will create a new source of light (street lights) within the area.
+The designated super arterial roadway segment is located primarily within an unincorporated area which has not yet been developed but is planned for future urban development in a manner which is consistent with the Fresno General Plan and the Southeast Development Area (SEDA).
+Furthermore, the segment of North Temperance Avenue for which OPLs are proposed, is a super arterial roadway as per the circulation element of the Fresno General Plan (see Figure MT-1).